Granger515/Election_Analysis/README.md

 ## Project Overview

-A colorado Board of Elections employee has given me the following tasks to complete in the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given me the following tasks to complete in the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2 Get a complete list of candidates who received votes.